Blog / Account takeover, Fraud analytics, Payments & payment fraud

 Convenience boosts conversion

-Greg Lisiewski, vice president of Global Pay Later Products at PayPal, points out that “Now more than ever, consumers want to be in control of how they pay, and they have a desire for friction-free, seamless digital shopping experiences.”
+Greg Lisiewski, Vice President of Global Pay Later Products at PayPal, points out that “Now more than ever, consumers want to be in control of how they pay, and they have a desire for friction-free, seamless digital shopping experiences.”

 Most digital wallets can connect with traditional bank accounts.
 So users don't need to enter payment details or create an account to shop.
 Concern about handing over payment information can lead to cart abandonment.
 Allowing customers to pay with digital wallets gets rid of this extra step.